GREEN (Buy CDs by this artist)

 Rise Above the Filth (Widely Distributed) 1992

-Drawing his initial inspiration from a bipolar quartet of influences the Kinks, Small Faces, Prince and Motown Chicago singer/guitarist Jeff Lescher has been the mainstay of the group Green since the mid-'80s.
-An ace pop songwriter with a knack for assessing the ups and downs of romance without malice, he possesses a phenomenal voice that can shift between stirring pop-rock singing, an ear-pinning shriek and a gospelly falsetto but also an uncertain sense of artistic judgment that doesn't always present his talent in the best light.
+Drawing his initial inspiration from a quartet of influences the Kinks, Small Faces, Prince and Motown Chicago singer/guitarist Jeff Lescher has been the mainstay of the group Green since the mid-'80s.
+An ace pop songwriter with a knack for assessing the ups and downs of romance without malice, he possesses a phenomenal voice that can shift between gentle romance, stirring pop-rock, an ear-pinning shriek and a gospelly falsetto as well as an uncertain sense of artistic judgment that doesn't always present his talent in the best light.

 On the debut EP (a four-song 7-inch), the trio overcomes rudimentary production values to skirt nostalgia and introduce Lescher's mix of '60s Anglo-melodicism ("Gotta Getta Record Out," "Better Way"), punky rock ("Not Going Down (Anymore)") and soul ("I Don't Wanna Say No").
 Amateurish but inspired.

-Re-makes of those songs join ten new ones on Green, an inadequately produced but brilliant collection of weirdly derivative originals played with spirit and power; Elaine MacKenzie improves the ambition and results on all fronts and sports a neat cover painting by Lescher.
+Remakes of those songs join 10 new ones on Green, an inadequately produced but brilliant collection of weirdly derivative originals played with spirit and power; Elaine MacKenzie improves the ambition and results on all fronts and sports a neat cover painting by Lescher.
 Occasionally pedestrian lyrics (as on "Big in Japan") don't interfere with the rugged pop tunes, a uniquely energetic pairing of Merseybeat and punk.
-"She's Not a Little Girl" seemingly takes its chorus straight out of the Hollies songbook; "Technology" employs a catchy Bolanesque bop; "For You" and "Curry Your Favor" are ballads that display a tender, sensitive side.
-"I Play the Records" introduces the group's Princely side, while "She, Probably" is achingly beautiful.
+"She's Not a Little Girl" could have taken its chorus straight out of the Hollies songbook; "Technology" employs a catchy Bolanesque bop; "For You" and "Curry Your Favor" are ballads that display a tender, sensitive side.
+"I Play the Records" introduces the group's Princely component, while "She, Probably" is achingly beautiful.
 Most unpromising title for an exquisite song: "Don't Ever Fall in Love With Someone When You're Already in Love With Someone Else."
 (The European CD adds both sides of a 1988 single entitled REM in response to R.E.M.'s Green album.)

 Hooking up with a Dutch label (which happily reissued the band's catalogue on CD) and fielding a new drummer, Green released another great collection of memorable romantic pop songs.
-White Soul (which, ironically, downplays the group's R&B side) benefits from two significant steps forward: improved production quality and the consistency and maturity of Lescher's songwriting.
-(No more punny nonsense or obviously derivative tributes.)
+White Soul (which, ironically, downplays the group's R&B side) benefits from two significant steps forward: improved production quality and the newfound consistency and maturity of Lescher's songwriting, here free of punny nonsense and obviously derivative tributes.
 Subtle emotions and striking melodies fill simply executed gems like "She's Heaven," "Night After Night," "Monique, Monique" and "I Know."
-Kurson's boppy "My Sister Jane" is a delightful pop-punk vestige of his hardcore background, but it was his swan song with the band.
-(Although not with the notion of Green-ness: he grew up to become a successful financial journalist who named his newsletter, magazine, website and Esquire column Green.
+Bassist Ken Kurson's boppy "My Sister Jane" is a delightful pop-punk vestige of his hardcore background, but it was his swan song with the band.
+(Although not with the notion of Green- ness: he grew up to become a successful financial journalist who named his newsletter, magazine, website and Esquire column Green.
 Then he became the editor of the New York Observer.)

-The band's first release with ex-Slammin' Watusis bassist Clay Tomasek in the lineup, the Bittersweet EP consolidates all of Lescher's stylistic impulses into five fine new songs.
-The '60s-soul title track gambles with lush strings and horns but laces it all up with a spectacular vocal; "I'll Have Her" is alluring pop; the brutish hard-rock guitars and punky backing cheers of "Maybe You're Right" are topped off with an inveigling Kinksy melody and Gary Numan synth for a really strange effect.
+As the band's first release with ex-Slammin' Watusis bassist Clay Tomasek in the lineup, the Bittersweet EP consolidates all of Lescher's stylistic impulses in five fine new songs.
+The '60s-soul title track gambles with lush strings and horns but laces it all up with a spectacular vocal; "I'll Have Her" is alluring pop; the brutish hard- rock guitars and punky backing cheers of "Maybe You're Right" are topped off with an inveigling Kinksy melody and Gary Numan synth for a really strange effect.
 Lescher unloads his professional frustrations in "The Record Company Song," a wry torrent of regret ("I'll do anything you ask/My will is broke and I'm tired and sad") set to a catchy rock tune.
 (The belated American release of White Soul includes Bittersweet.)

 After The Pop Tarts failed to deliver the band onto the alternative freeway career path, Green returned to Widely Distributed and made the dispirited but winning Pathétique EP, a diverse triad of new songs, including the surprise country swing of "If You Love Me (Part II)."
 Lescher then pursued that stylistic interest on a wonderfully touching Gram Parsons tribute album made with Janet Beveridge Bean (Eleventh Dream Day, Freakwater).
 A dozen selections written or just recorded by Parsons, Jesus Built a Ship to Sing a Song To benefits enormously from the modesty of the just-right arrangements, which are reverent and original, as much as the careful passion of the singing.
 Lescher and Bean alternate verses on "Brand New Heartache," join on the choruses of "Return of the Grievous Angel" and meld their oddly harmonious voices for the entirety of "Sin City," "You're Still on My Mind" and "Hearts on Fire."
 Lescher makes the most of his somber solo readings of "Love Hurts" and a bluesy all-piano "Hot Burrito #1," while Bean solos on a fast-paced "Luxury Liner" and a warbly, slow "She," letting the flaws in her delivery intensify the conviction in her voice.

-The Flowers in the Grass is a solid career compilation that recapitulates the band's first decade without adding anything new to it a commendable place for novices to meet the band.
+The Flowers in the Grass is a solid career compilation that recapitulates Green's first decade without adding anything new to it a commendable place for novices to meet the band.

 See also Slammin' Watusis, Blow Pops, Eleventh Dream Day, Freakwater